Our Final Panama Budget & Impressions

 Panama wasn’t quite what we expected, but this isn’t necessarily a bad thing.

-What we do take away from our travels is a series of vivid and unique experiences and warm personal encounters that are actually priceless.
+What we do take away from our travels through Panama is a series of vivid and unique experiences and warm personal encounters that are actually priceless.
 Some of our favourites (and not so favourite…) are listed below.

-Salsa everywhere!
+Salsa Everywhere!

 Almost everywhere you go you’ll hear it, mostly energizing, occasionally irritating.
 Most noticeably in shops, supermarkets, restaurants, lobby’s, and in buses and taxis.
 You’ll also start to notice salsa variations: classic salsa (the best), fusion salsa with rap or hip-hop, or traditional salsa featuring an accordion and warbling female falsetto.